Aishwarya4823/Airbnb-Booking-Rate-Prediction/README.md

 3) **Jiakun Luo**
 4) **Wenjing Cui**

 Without these beautiful people, this memory would not have been created!
-I hope you like this project:D
+I hope you like this chapter:D